awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

   --query '*[].{DBClusterIdentifier:DBClusterIdentifier,DBInstanceIdentifier:DBInstanceIdentifier,AutoMinorVersionUpgrade:AutoMinorVersionUpgrade}'
 ```

- That command produces output similar to the following\.
+That command produces output similar to the following:

 ```
 [